yuki04160/NLP-TBBT-Episode-Plot-Descriptions/README.md

      - Then, with season number for each episode, I aggregated word frequency by season.
      - Finally, I analyzed plot descriptions of the first (1) and the last season (12).
    - Output CSV File
      - Since I decided to build a TBBT dashboard with a word cloud using Tableau, I outputed the file with columns "season", "word", and "count".
-To see dashboard: [The Big Bang Theory Dashboard](https://public.tableau.com/app/profile/kuan.pei.lai/viz/TBBT/TBBT).
+To see my dashboard: [The Big Bang Theory Dashboard](https://public.tableau.com/app/profile/kuan.pei.lai/viz/TBBT/TBBT).

-viewed correlation of frequent terms, examined the association of a given word with other words, conducted 2-gram analysis, performed Hierarchical clustering, and analyzed episode plot descriptions by season.
+## Conclusion
+To sum up, with text analysis, we can roughly understand the contents of the stories and some key information of main characters.
+Although it took me some time to solve stemming problem and customize stemmer, I enjoyed this project and learned a lot from it!
+It is always the best to work with something you love.
+As for me, I am passion with data and TBBT!